informatics-isi-edu/line-viewer/README.md

 The viewer assumes a simple CSV file format.
 The files may have an optional header row.
 Each column in the file is identified by an index, numbered starting from 1.
 Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index.

 By default, we assume that a header row is always present.
+We require that value in the header row all be unique.
 If there is no header, then the `headerrows` parameter should be set to zero.

 By default, the first column of the CSV is assumed to be the X value, while the second and subsequent columns are assumed to be the Y values.
 So for example the traces would be (1,2), (1,3), (1,4), etc.